ATP5D: Function

 This gene encodes a subunit of the mitochondrial ATP synthase (Complex V) of the mitochondrial respiratory chain, which is necessary for the catalysis of ATP synthesis.
 Utilizing an electrochemical gradient of protons produced by electron transport complexes of the respiratory chain, the synthase converts ADP into ATP across the inner membrane during oxidative phosphorylation.
-F-type ATPases consist of two structural domains, F1 and F0, that contribute to the catalysis.
+F-type ATPases consist of two structural domains, F1 and F0, that contribute to catalysis.
 The F1 domain contains an extramembranous catalytic core and the F0 domain contains the membrane proton channel linked by a central and a peripheral stalk.
 During catalysis, ATP turnover in the catalytic domain of F1 is coupled by a rotary mechanism of the central stalk subunits to proton transport.
 The encoded protein is a part of the complex F1 domain and of the central stalk which is part of the complex rotary element.
 Rotation of the central stalk against the surrounding alpha3beta3 subunits leads to the hydrolysis of ATP in three separate catalytic sites on the beta subunits.